 Step 2 – Hazardous Building Materials Survey

-If a building is present at the property, a hazardous building materials survey should be performed for the purpose of identifying asbestos, lead-based paint, polychlorinated biphenyl (PCB) and mercury containing equipment, along with refrigerants, ozone-depleting substances and other hazardous wastes that would require abatement or encapsulation prior to building demolition or renovation.
-The existence of many of these materials are typically not known until samples are collected and laboratory analysis is performed.
+If a building is present at the property, a hazardous building materials survey should be performed for the purpose of identifying asbestos, lead-based paint, polychlorinated biphenyl (PCB) and mercury-containing equipment, along with refrigerants, ozone-depleting substances and other hazardous wastes that would require abatement or encapsulation prior to building demolition or renovation.
+The existence of many of these materials is typically not known until samples are collected and laboratory analysis is performed.
 This survey can be done concurrently with the Phase I ESA if the timing of the real estate transaction is short.
 Based on the findings, the environmental consultant will be able to provide an opinion as to likely renovation and demolition costs.

 Step 3 – Phase II Site Characterization

-If during completion of the Phase I ESA, RECs are identified indicating there is a potential for impacted soil or groundwater to be present at the property, a Phase II Environmental Site Assessment (Phase II ESA) would be the next step.
+If during the completion of the Phase I ESA, RECs are identified indicating there is a potential for impacted soil or groundwater to be present at the property, a Phase II Environmental Site Assessment (Phase II ESA) would be the next step.
 Soil, groundwater, soil vapor, and possibly indoor air samples would be collected as part of the Phase II ESA to identify impacts and potential routes of exposure.
-Depending on the type of development and concentrations, some contaminants can be managed on site as long as there are engineering controls such as soil caps and vapor mitigation systems and/or institutional controls such as deed restrictions in place to interrupt potential direct contact with the impacted media.
+Depending on the type of development and concentrations, some contaminants can be managed on-site as long as there are engineering controls such as soil caps and vapor mitigation systems and/or institutional controls such as deed restrictions in place to interrupt potential direct contact with the impacted media.
 If remediation is required, depending on the extent and type of contaminants, significant delays in the construction schedule or significant increases in construction costs can be recognized.
 That is why it is imperative that the scope of the Phase II ESA be comprehensive enough to identify environmental impacts at the property prior to either purchase of the property or initiation of construction and redevelopment activities.